pe1mew/TTN-Gateway-monitor/README.md

    - Read history data from previous execution of script
      - When file does not exist (at first use) create an new file with default values
-     - Verify format of history file; when not OK update history file These steps are visualised in the following flowchart:
+     - Verify format of history file; when not OK update history file

 ![File handling](images/FlowChart_FileHandling.png "Handling of history data in script")

 2. Generate intermediate results
 3. Retrieve last information from TTN
 4. Analyse information and send messages to Twitter and Slack.

-These steps are visualised in the following flowchart:

 ![Functional description](images/FlowChart_Functional.png "Functional description of script")